 PODS containers can come to the home location of the rapid response unit, pick it up, and bring it to the job site.
 If space is at a premium, containers can store the unit offsite in its own facilities and bring it when needed.
 If the container location on-site must change, PODS can also shift it as needed.

 The contractor doesn’t use its own vehicles to initially bring materials and tools to the site.
 Instead, the vehicles are free for other needs, reducing travel, fuel and maintenance costs.

 At the job site, crews reverse the packing steps.
 They set up the ramp and roll off the racks.
 Some of the plywood from packing can become temporary flooring for the carts.
 All equipment and materials needed at the construction site are easily available.

 At the end of a workday, crews repack the container to keep everything safe and out of the weather.
 For long breaks because of holidays or weather, the container can remain on site or PODS can move it to off-site storage until work is ready to resume.

 PODS Construction Site Storage Advantage

 Rapid deployment units simplify and speed logistics and reduce risks of project delays.
 Easy setup and breakdown also improve efficiency and productivity on site.
-Call 877-BIZ-PODS today to learn more about how PODS construction moving and storage can help your construction projects run more efficiently.
+Get a free online quote today. today to learn more about how PODS construction moving and storage can help your construction projects run more efficiently.